yanchun628/Logseq/pages/MeetingWithGuru.md

 - The root cause of the conflicts
 	- overlaps in current guideline structure
-- Although we can also write extremely detailed guidelines and try to cover more cases
+- Although we can also write extremely detailed guidelines and try to cover as much cases as we can
 - Summarize a general rule about the priority of different categories